PabloStrange/containermon/README.md

 # containermon

 **containermon serves a few monitoring tools with HTTPS**
-* **webdav** is a file server which comes in very handy for uploading files per curl (in example from rancher or kuberntes containers). https://github.com/BytemarkHosting/docker-webdav
+* **webdav** (Stackfile by Bytemark) is a file server which comes in very handy for file transfers (in example from rancher or kuberntes containers using curl). https://github.com/BytemarkHosting/docker-webdav
 * **glances** is a top-like process and ressource monitoring. https://github.com/nicolargo/glances
 * **dozzle** is a very easy container log. https://github.com/amir20/dozzle
 * **netdata** is a high-fidelity infrastructure monitoring. https://github.com/netdata/netdata